stanieldev/RIT-Obsidian-Spring-2025/Prose & Poetry/Lecture Notes/Lecture 8.md

 ---
 ### Schedule
 **In class:**
-> Warm-up write TBA; Discussion of character sketches and dialogues in small groups
+> Warm-up write Anaphora; Sharing favorite ASL and Button Poetry poems and poem videos and from textbook or written by you; Look at poems of witness, headstone poetry, etc.; Fun with erasure poetry!

 ---
 ### Warm-Up Exercise